snake-soft/imap-storage/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+### Introducing notes
+- Before reaching version 1.0, the storage layout may change when updating

 ### Prerequisites